 Leaving 4 feet width for each bed and 3 feet between them for walking, I found I would be able to fit 3 raised beds between the large stump and the shaded areas.
 That is 96 square feet of growing area.
 96 more than I had before!

-With bricks placed on each bed corner, distances between metal raised garden beds measured for comfortable walking, and making sure things were aligned in a way which looked good from multiple angles, I began trenching for irrigation.
+With bricks placed on each bed corner, distances between metal raised garden beds measured for comfortable walking, and making sure things were aligned in a way that looked good from multiple angles, I began trenching for irrigation.

 You know those roots I mentioned.
 Yeah.
 This happened several times.
 It also screwed up my wonderfully leveled area.
 I laid down piping like this to make sure I was digging mostly straight.
 Let’s just say I use the term “straight trenches” very loosely.
 I’m also making sure to post my mistakes to properly dissuade any friends (Robert) reading this from asking for help.
 After filling in the trench, I have to admit I got pretty lazy on re-leveling the area.
 I found out just how bad I not-leveled later on.